 It is an affirmative defense under this subsection that the dog or other animal was intentionally provoked to bark or make any other noise.

-Also, any dog off of the owner’s property must be on a leash no longer than 8’ long and the owner must clean up after his dog by removing any feces left by the pet.
-No dogs are allowed off leash in any Township park or on any public lands.
+Also, any dog off of the owner’s property must be on a leash no longer than 8’ long, and the owner must clean up after his dog by removing any feces left by the pet.
+No dogs are allowed off-leash in any Township park or on any public land.

 If you are having a problem with a neighbor and their pet, please call animal control and a letter can be sent to your neighbor explaining the local laws regarding pet ownership.
 Often a letter is all that is needed to inform residents of existing laws and to compel compliance.